mdp/gibberish-aes/README.markdown

 - Chris Veness - [http://www.movable-type.co.uk/scripts/aes.html](http://www.movable-type.co.uk/scripts/aes.html)
 - Michel I. Gallant - [http://www.jensign.com/](http://www.jensign.com/)
 - Kristof Neirynck - [http://github.com/Crydust](http://github.com/Crydust) Fixes for IE7, YUI compression, JSLINT errors

-### Also see:

-Gibberish is meant to be compatible for OpenSSL AES on the command line.
-There are other Javascript crypto libraries out there that may be better suite for your needs.
-One of the most popular and actively maintained libraries is
-[Stanford's Javascript Crypto Library](https://github.com/bitwiseshiftleft/sjcl).
-It supports more cipher block modes, along with authentication.

 ### Usage
         // GibberishAES.enc(string, password)